relvaner/actor4j-core/Readme.md

  - create new Actors
  - designate how to handle the next message it receives." [[23](#23)]

+Compact Explanation:
+>One actor is no actor.
+They come always in groups, they want to collaborate.
+They do this over the messaging approach.
+Like in reality they have asynchronous behaviour.
+This avoids blocking behaviour on the side of the caller.
+Actors can be excuted in parallel, but the same actor only once at the same time.
+This avoids corruption in state.
+They can hold state and share there sate over (im)mutable messages.
+Actors can be passive, reactive or even proactive.
+They can change there behavior over time, often as a result of the messages they got.
+Complex systems of concurrent interacting objects (here the actors) avoids the need of expensive locking and potential deadlocks by there asynchronuos message passing, often realized over lock-free queues.
+Lock-free programming is a difficult job.

 ## Use Cases ##

 - Multi-agent systems (see also [FIPA Interaction Protocols [actor4j-fipa]](https://github.com/relvaner/actor4j-fipa/tree/master/src/main/java/actor4j/core/protocols/fipa))